fief-dev/docs/docs/self-hosting/environment-variables.md

 | `FIEF_CLIENT_SECRET`  | Client secret in your main Fief workspace        |                       |                |                             |
 | `FIEF_ENCRYPTION_KEY` | Optional RSA key used to encrypt the JWT tokens  |                       |                |                             |

+!!! tip "`FIEF_BASE_URL` should be accessible to the server itself"
+    Because of the Fief-ception, Fief needs to make requests to itself.
+That's why the `FIEF_BASE_URL` should be accessible by the server.

+    It's especially tricky when using a local domain and running Fief from a Docker container.
+That's why the Docker command generated by [Quickstart](quickstart.md) uses the `--add-host` parameter.

 ### Admin session

 An admin session is a cookie used to maintain the session of a user on the Fief admin dashboard.